CIBC Mortgage Rates & Reviews

 BankFeature

-RBCYou can pay up to double your monthly mortgage payment amount each month.
+RBCYou can pay up to double your mortgage payment amount each payment date, or increase your mortgage payments by 10% every 12 months.

-Scotiabank You can pay up to double your monthly mortgage payment amount each month.
+Scotiabank You can pay up to double your regular mortgage payment amount each payment date.

-BMO Permanently increase your monthly mortgage payment by up to 20%.
-You can increase it every year if you choose.
+BMO Permanently increase your regular mortgage payment by up to 20%, once per year.

-National BankYou can pay up to double your monthly mortgage payment amount each month.
+National BankYou can pay up to double your mortgage payment amount each payment date.

-CIBC Property Tax Payments: Depending on your mortgage agreement with CIBC, you may be required to pay property taxes directly through CIBC.
+Depending on your mortgage agreement with CIBC, you may be required to pay property taxes through CIBC instead of directly.
 Even if you are not required to pay directly through CIBC, you still will be able to include this in your mortgage agreement.
-How this works is when you are paying your monthly mortgage payments you will also be required to pay a monthly property tax estimate directly to the bank.
-This estimate will be based on the information that the municipality provides you on your property tax assessment, and will be divided by 12 months as you will pay it to CIBC monthly.
-This monthly tax payment will then sit in a separate account at CIBC, and when the time comes where your property tax bill is due, they will pay it on your behalf.
+How this works is when you are making your mortgage payments, you will also be required to pay an estimated property tax amount to the bank.
+This estimate will be based on the information that the municipality provides you on your property tax assessment.
+This tax amount will then sit in a separate account at CIBC, and when the time to pay your property tax comes, the bank will pay it on your behalf.

 Who Will Usually Be Required To Pay Through CIBC?